andrey-zherikov/argparse/README.md

 // `enableStyle` is a flag indicating that styling should be enabled void printText(bool enableStyle)
 {
-  // style is enabled in runtime when `enableStyle` is true auto myStyle = enableStyle ? bold.italic.cyan.onRed : noStyle;
+  // style is enabled at runtime when `enableStyle` is true auto myStyle = enableStyle ? bold.italic.cyan.onRed : noStyle;

   // "Hello" is always printed in green;